KDSS Suspension Tech

 What is KDSS and what does it do?

-KDSS stands for Kinetic Dynamic Suspension System and it uses hydraulic rams attached to a very stiff sway bar in order to control body roll and articulation.
-The main purpose of the system is to improve on-road handling and to reduce body roll.
-Off-road the system is advertised to increase articulation and stability.
-The design of the system can have some drawbacks when lifting your 4runner.
-Read more below on how to overcome these obstacles in order to get your 4Runner looking better and riding better.
+KDSS, or Kinetic Dynamic Suspension System, uses hydraulic rams connected to a heavy-duty sway bar to manage body roll and improve articulation.
+Its primary purpose is to enhance on-road handling by reducing body roll, while also allowing for increased articulation and stability off-road.
+However, the system’s unique design can present challenges when lifting your 4Runner.
+Read on to learn how to overcome these obstacles and get your 4Runner riding and looking better than ever.

 Can you lift 4Runners with KDSS?

-KDSS equipped 4Runners can be lifted, however there are two common issues: KDSS lean and poor ride quality.
+KDSS-equipped 4Runners can be lifted, but there are two common issues to watch for: KDSS lean and compromised ride quality.

 What are the travel limits in the rear?

-Rear suspension travel on KDSS 4runners is limited primarily on the passenger side.
-In some circumstances the stiff sway bar and fixed mounting point will reach their limit and bind up.
-In other situations the panhard bar will hit the axle.
-We have not seen a rear panhard bar that offers a substantial amount of additional rear travel.
+Rear suspension travel on KDSS-equipped 4Runners is primarily limited on the passenger side.
+In some cases, the stiff sway bar and its fixed mounting point reach their limits and bind up, while in others, the panhard bar contacts the axle.
+So far, we haven’t found any rear panhard bar that provides a significant increase in rear travel.

-KDSS 4Runners can use stock travel or extended travel rear shocks.
-Extended travel shocks will allow for more articulation on the driver side rear but will let the panhard to hit the axle in droop on the passenger side.
-The longest shock that will fit without contact is 25” from the upper shock mount to the center of the lower shock bolt.
-Plenty of KDSS equipped 4Runners have shocks measuring 26” or more without issue, they just don’t use the full shock travel.
+KDSS 4Runners can run either stock travel or extended travel rear shocks.
+Extended travel shocks improve articulation on the driver side rear but cause the track bar to hit the axle during droop on the passenger side.
+The longest shock that fits without interference measures 25” from the upper mount to the center of the lower bolt.
+Many KDSS 4Runners use shocks 26” or longer without issues—they simply don’t utilize the full shock travel.

 KDSS Drop Bracket

-Black Gate Customs offers a KDSS drop bracket designed to keep the track bar from contacting the sway bar when the suspension is at full droop.
-This drop bracket can help with adding more lift height, however it does push the sway bar out more and may get hit by rocks when off-road.
+Black Gate Customs offers a KDSS drop bracket designed to prevent the track bar from contacting the sway bar at full suspension droop.
+This bracket helps accommodate greater lift heights but pushes the sway bar outward, increasing the risk of rock strikes during off-road use.
 More info about these brackets can be found here.